stefan22/retailPageOffers/README.md

   -   removed 'expired in x number of hours' next to listing
   -   mobile qsearch header
   -   mobile done
-  -   added a new section to the footer
+  -   added 2 new section to the footer:
-  -     not sure if it was needed so did not add links or made any more changes to it.
+         - one for the footer logo - no link
+         - another for new categories with links
+  -

 ####  other things for boots:
   -   cross browser checking